doefom/restrict/README.md

 }
 ```

 All of those classes extend the respective original class and perform minor changes on it.
-If you were to override one
+If you were to override or
-or more of those classes yourself or use another addon which rebinds one or more of those, you might run into issues.
+use another addon which rebinds one or more of those classes, you might run into issues.
+That's just something to keep in mind
-That's just something to keep in mind when using this addon.
+when using this addon.